 However, that craving hasn’t led me to actually read those books.
 I don’t have time.

 If so, Grace-Based Writing was created for you.

 We think, mistakenly, that success is the result of the amount of time we put in at work, instead of the quality of time we put in.Ariana Huffington, businesswoman and author

 Jesus said His yoke was easy and His burden light.
-So if we were called to write for Him, it shouldn’t be stressful.
+Life has stressors, but serving the Prince of Peace shouldn’t be one of them.